-His Royal Highness Prince Michael George Charles Franklin of Kent was born July 4th, 1942.
-His parents were Prince George and Princess Marina, the Duke and Duchess of Kent.
+HRH Prince Michael George Charles Franklin of Kent was born July 4th, 1942.
+He is the youngest son of Prince George and Princess Marina.

-Their story: Michael’s elder siblings are Prince Edward, the current Duke, and Princess Alexandra.
+Prince Michael’s elder siblings are Prince Edward, the current Duke of Kent, and Princess Alexandra.
 They spent their childhood at Coppins, the Kent family home in the village of Iver in Buckinghamshire.
 The Duke and Duchess of Kent carried out royal duties on behalf of King George V, but at the start of World War II, the Duke returned to active military service.

 The busy schedule was put on hold for the christening of Prince Michael on August 4th, 1942.
 The baby’s illustrious godparents included Franklin Delano Roosevelt, then President of the United States; King George II of Greece; King Haakon VII of Norway; Queen Wilhelmina of the Netherlands; Lady Patricia Ramsay; The Dowager Marchioness of Milford Haven; The Crown Princess of Greece; and the baby’s uncle, the Duke of Gloucester.